/images/resources/code-examples/code-examples-kotlin.jpg

 Overview

 This tutorial explains how to integrate the jose4j security library and use it to validate JWTs in a plain Kotlin API.
-We will also use Spark Java as a minimal REST API stack.
+The minimal Spark Java REST API stack is used.

 Note